floledermann/openresources/README.rst

 OpenResources
 =============

-OpenResources is a flexible, tag-based database application for Django.
-It follows a similar approach to `OpenStreetMap`_ for creating a collaborative schema-less database based on tags (key-value pairs).
+OpenResources is a flexible, tag-based database application for Django_.
+It follows a similar approach to OpenStreetMap_ for creating a collaborative schema-less database based on tags (key-value pairs).
 OpenResources has been originally developed for `Vivir Bien`_, a mapping platform for solidarity economy resources.

 OpenResources comes with "batteries included", which means that you don't only get a Django app but also a set of templates and media files that should give you a starting point and are designed with easy customization in mind.